 - Diane Lyden Murphy, dean, David B. Falk College of Sport and Human Dynamics, co-chair

-- Dana Broadnax, assistant dean of students
+- Sheriah Dixon, dean of students

-- Herman Frazier, deputy director of athletics
+- Herman Frazier, senior deputy athletics director

 - Wei Gao, associate director of operations and outreach, Center for International Services